JJ/alpine-raku/README.md

    docker run -t jjmerelo/alpine-raku:2019.07 -e "'hello þor'.say"

 to download and/or run the 2019.07 version of this container.

+Additionally, a `nightly` tag contains a fresh image, built every night from Rakudo `HEAD`.

 ## See also